buk7456/FreeTX/doc/notifications.md

 - Text: Optional text that will be displayed, as a toast message on the screen.

 Note:
-System events like low transmitter battery, inactivity, etc are natively handled by the system, thus there is no need to configure them inside custom notifications.
+System events like low transmitter battery, inactivity, etc. are natively handled by the system, thus there is no need to configure them inside custom notifications.

 ## Usage examples